lawalter/r-shiny-electron-app/README.md

 ### Introduction

 <b>Motivation:</b> In February 2020, I was unable to create an app using an R Shiny Electron template via Dirk Shumaker's <a href="https://github.com/dirkschumacher/r-shiny-electron">original repo</a> or Travis Hinkelman's <a href="https://github.com/hinkelman/r-shiny-electron">fork</a>.
-I bypassed this issue of <b>npm</b> reporting dozens of warnings ond vulnerabilities by installing elecron locally with <b>npx</b>.
+I avoided the warnings created with their methods by using <b>npx</b> instead of <b>npm</b>, and by adding file main.js, and wanted to share this information with other users.

 <b>Objective:</b> Write a comprehensive guide for anyone interested in creating an R Shiny Electron app.
 This guide assumes the user has intermediate R coding skills, intermediate ability to use the terminal, and little to no experience with JavaScript.

-<b>Note:</b> Building the app using macOS or Ubuntu is _much_ simpler than Windows.
+<b>Note:</b> I recommend building your app using macOS if possible; it is _much_ simpler than Windows.

+<b>Acknowledgements:</b> I credit <a href="https://github.com/dirkschumacher/r-shiny-electron">Dirk Shumacher</a> for writing most scripts in this repo, only some of which I edited with only minor changes.
+In addition, <a href="https://www.travishinkelman.com/post/deploy-shiny-electron/">Travis Hinkelman</a> created the groundwork for this guide, which I made changes to a) in order to avoid warnings and reports of vulnerabilities and b) ultimately allowed the app to launch.

 ### Navigation